apollographql/apollo-ios/docs/source/tutorial/tutorial-authentication.md

 <img alt="The operation with the email argument" class="screenshot" src="images/explorer_login_email_added.png"/>

-You'll also notice that Explorer has added a variable to your "Variables" section to match the login email.
+You'll also notice that Sandbox Explorer has added a variable to your "Variables" section to match the login email.

 Click the Submit Operation button your mutation.
 You'll see that  since you sent `null` for the email address, you get back `null` for the login: